Reputational Bargaining and Inefficient Technology Adoption: Proof of Theorem 1

+\paragraph{Step 4.} In this step, we compute the expected delay in reaching an agreement.
+If $\pi(\theta_1)<\pi^*$, by the above arguments, the resulting equilibrium outcome is approximately efficient, with an agreement being reached with negligible delay at a price arbitrarily close to $p_{\theta_2}$.

-If $\pi(\theta_1)>\pi^*$, the buyer strictly prefers to offer $p\in p_1^\nu$.
-Therefore, the equilibrium strategies must converge to those described in part two of Theorem \ref{Theorem1}.
-If $p_{\theta_1}\leq \theta_2$, then in the limit, the buyer offers $p_{\theta_1}$ and type $\theta_1$ accepts.
+If $\pi(\theta_1)>\pi^*$ and $p_{\theta_1}< \theta_2$, then in the limit, the buyer offers $p_{\theta_1}$ and type $\theta_1$ accepts.
 Otherwise, the buyer offers $\theta_2$ in equilibrium, after which type $\theta_1$ raises the price to $p_1(\theta_2)>\theta_2$ after which players play the war-of-attrition game.
-However, Lemma \ref{L.A3} shows that the expected delay in the resulting war-of-attrition vanishes as $\varepsilon \rightarrow 0$ and thus the equilibrium outcome, conditional on the seller's cost is $\theta_1$, is approximately efficient.
+However, Part 3 of Lemma \ref{L.A3} shows that the expected delay in the resulting war-of-attrition vanishes as $\varepsilon \rightarrow 0$ and thus the equilibrium outcome, conditional on the seller's cost is $\theta_1$, is approximately efficient.
 If the seller's cost is $\theta_2$, he will respond to the buyer's equilibrium offer by demanding the entire surplus $1$.
 In order to deter a deviation from the low type, the buyer must wait a considerable amount of time before conceding to this demand.
-As argued in Section \ref{sub3.1}, the incentive constraints of the seller pin down the expected welfare loss from delay to be approximately given by (\ref{expecteddelay}).
+As argued in Section \ref{sub3.1}, the incentive constraints of the seller pin down the limiting expected welfare loss from delay to be given by (\ref{expecteddelay}).
 To complete the argument provided there, we show how to derive (\ref{limitinglowerbound}) from (\ref{lowerbound}).
-In order to avoid the buyer from conceding immediately after the seller demands $p_s\in\mathbf{P}_s$ with $p_s>1-\varepsilon$, which would in turn give rise to a profitable deviation for the seller, it must be that type $\theta_1$ demands $p_s$ with positive probability (by Lemma \ref{L.A3}).
-As a result, type $\theta_1$'s incentive constraint requires that $c_b p_s+(1-c_b)\min\{p_{\theta_1},\theta_2\}-\theta_1\geq\max\{p_{\theta_1},1-\theta_2+\theta_1\}-\theta_1$.
+In order to avoid the buyer from conceding immediately after the seller demands $p_s\in\mathbf{P}_s$ with $p_s\in(1-\varepsilon,1)$, which would in turn give rise to a profitable deviation for the seller, it must be that type $\theta_1$ demands $p_s$ with positive probability (by Lemma \ref{L.A3}).
+As a result, type $\theta_1$'s incentive constraint requires that $c_b p_s+(1-c_b)\min\{p_{\theta_1},\theta_2\}-\theta_1\geq1-\min\{p_{\theta_1},\theta_2\}$.
 Plugging this into (\ref{lowerbound}) and using the fact that $T_1\to +\infty$ as $\varepsilon\to 0$, we obtain (\ref{limitinglowerbound}).